hariharasudhan-29507/FIGMA/Projects/README.md

-# UI/UX Design Repository: Website Interface Collections
+# Projects

-This repository serves as a centralized portfolio for high-fidelity website user interface designs.
-The projects contained herein demonstrate a focus on modern aesthetic principles, structural hierarchy, and user-centered design methodologies.
+This repository serves as a centralized portfolio for website user interface designs.
+The projects contained here demonstrate a focus on modern aesthetic principles, structural hierarchy, and user-centered design methodologies.

 ---